dilipsundarraj1/java-for-beginners-with-ai-coding/basics-final/src/main/java/com/modernjava/_6arrays/ArrayBasics.md

 - Show array length using `.length` property
 - Demonstrate zero-based indexing: first element `data[0]` and last element `data[data.length - 1]`
 - Access all elements using for loop with descriptive output
-- Modify an element: `data[2] = 35;` and show the change
-- Print array before and after modification

 ---

 ### Prompt 4: Memory and Reference Concepts